 Our crew caterers likewise source their food and materials responsibly and use many fresh ingredients from the kitchen gardens on site and local farmers.

 We recognise that we’ve got a long way to go to make Just So Festival carbon neutral but that’s our aim.
-Our plan is to introduce more public facing sustainability projects as well as compost toilets on site and move towards 100% renewable power use.
+Our plan is to introduce more public facing sustainability projects as well as compost toilets on site in 2019 and we’ll work with a sustainable power consultant.